 STAY SAFE WITH A PRIVATE SAFARI

 All of us here at Africa Dream Safaris and our many colleagues across the tourism industry were obviously delighted to hear that Tanzania is leading the way in East Africa with reopening safaris in a safe and sustainable way.
-Given the importance of social distancing in this ‘new world’, we would be remiss to point out the inherent advantages of a private safari, which we pioneered in the Serengeti National Park over 20 years ago.
+Given the importance of social distancing in this ‘new world’, we would be remiss to not point out the inherent advantages of a private safari, which we pioneered in the Serengeti National Park over 20 years ago.

 With Africa Dream Safaris you’ll never be shuffled together in a vehicle with strangers.
 Private vehicle safaris are ALL we do here and they really are the ultimate in secluded wilderness experiences especially when combined with smaller camps and tented lodges in the remote areas of the Serengeti.